 Historic Brookhaven Foundation

-Historic Brookhaven is now soliciting contributions for a landscape beautification program for public areas in the neighborhood and for the maintenance of the guideposts.
-Donations to Historic Brookhaven are tax deductible as allowed by law.
+Historic Brookhaven also solicited contributions for a landscape beautification program for public areas in the neighborhood and for the maintenance of the guideposts.
 With the leadership and financial assistance of the Brookhaven Foundation, we currently have 11 of the new style monuments in place around the neighborhood.

-The Historic Brookhaven Foundation is a non-profit organization set up in 1991 to allow neighbors to make tax-deductible donations to the Brookhaven Guidepost Project.
-It is administered in conjunction with the HBNA’s Beautification Committee.
-Eight Guideposts were installed at entrances to our neighborhood.
-Historic Brookhaven now asks neighbors to consider making gifts for beautification efforts around Brookhaven.
-Projects have included plantings around the Guideposts and in public areas like the Davidson Lakehaven Triangle, Club Drive and Davidson triangle, and the ends of Vermont Park.
-Efforts also include maintenance of public areas that are not well kept by the city and county, grass cutting, weeding, trimming, etc.
+The Historic Brookhaven Foundation was a non-profit organization set up in 1991 to allow neighbors to make tax-deductible donations to the Brookhaven Guidepost Project.
+It was administered in conjunction with the HBNA’s Beautification Committee.
+Eleven Guideposts were installed at entrances to our neighborhood.
+Projects included plantings around the Guideposts and in public areas like the Davidson Lakehaven Triangle, Club Drive and Davidson triangle, and the ends of Vermont Park.
+Efforts also included maintenance of public areas that are not well kept by the city and county, grass cutting, weeding, trimming, etc.

 The Historic Brookhaven Foundation arranged the installation of a time capsule during the 1998 Street Party.
 It is to be opened in 50 years and includes items representative of our time as chosen by neighborhood children.
 The time capsule is in the Lakehaven/Davidson triangle and is marked with a brass marker.
 The Beautification Committee has also created a Gardens of Memories throughout Brookhaven designed to encourage a moment of pause and contemplation.
 Benches and special landscaping have been placed in these Gardens in honor and in memory of neighbors, family, and loved ones.
 They are: